Kayalvizhi02/malaria-cell-recognition/README.md

 ## DESIGN STEPS:

 ### STEP 1:
 Import tensorflow and preprocessing libraries

 ### STEP 2:

-Read the dataset
+Download and load the dataset folder

 ### STEP 3:

-Create an ImageDataGenerator to flow image data
+Split the training and testing folders.

 ### STEP 4:

-Build the convolutional neural network model and train the model

-### STEP 5:

-Fit the model
+Perform image data generation methods.

 ### STEP 6:

-Evaluate the model with the testing data
+Build the convolutional neural network model

 ### STEP 7:
+Train the model with the training data

+### STEP 8:
 Plot the performance plot

+### STEP 9:
+Evaluate the model with the testing data using probability prediction

+### STEP 10:
+Fit the model and predict the sample input.

 ## PROGRAM:
 ```python